Do you have sleep apnea and need burial insurance?

 There are a few types of burial insurance for people with sleep apnea.
 We will help you make sense of them.

-The first one is called level benefit.
+The first one is called level or immediate benefit.
 This means the death benefit has “day 1” coverage.
-Level benefit coverage is what we want.
+Level /immediate benefit coverage is what we want.
 It is also, generally, the least expensive burial insurance option.
 Let’s say Jim applies for $20,000 burial insurance.
 The carrier approves him with level benefit coverage.
 Six months later, Jim, unfortunately, dies suddenly.
 Jim’s beneficiary will receive the $20,000 to help pay for Jim’s funeral costs.

 People with many health complications usually end up with graded benefit coverage.
 It is, by no means, bad.
 However, we aim to find level benefit coverage when possible.
 Level benefit coverage usually means the lowest cost for you.